GeospatialResearch/Digital-Twins/README.md

     hirds_depth_data_to_db.rain_depths_to_db(engine, catchment_polygon, file_path_to_store)
 ```

-The `rain_depths_to_db(engine, catchment_polygon, file_path_to_store)` function requires three arguments:
+The `rain_depths_to_db(engine, catchment_polygon, path)` function requires three arguments:
 1. *engine:* engine used to connect to the PostgreSQL database.
-2. *catchment_polygon:* desired catchment area (polygon type)
+2. *catchment_polygon:* desired catchment area (polygon type).
-3. *file_path_to_store:* rainfall depth data are downloaded as CSV files in the local directory before being stored in the database.
+3. *path:* rainfall depth data are downloaded as CSV files in the local directory before being stored in the database.
 Thus, the user needs to specify the path of where the CSV files need to be stored.

 <br>